davesnx/styled-ppx/documents/css-extraction.md

 bindings whose declarations render to the same CSS text mint the same class, dev or production.
 Minting lives in `packages/ppx/src/Hash_class.ml`.

+One exception: an atom whose declaration carries a `$(...)` value interpolation mints `csv-<murmur2 hash>` instead - still the same hash digits, only the prefix differs (`Hash_class.bundle_class_and_namespace`).
+Several such declarations from one binding that all interpolate share ONE `csv-` class (the "bundle" - see `Css_file.re`'s `transform_rule_list`), collapsing their custom-property namespace into one; a `css-`/`csv-` class name's own `var(--...)` target is unaffected by this prefix either way, since only the CLASS half of `Hash_class.class_and_namespace` changed for this case, never the namespace/variable-naming half.
+The `csv-` prefix exists so a merge-key-aware `CSS.merge` (in progress, see `.workplace/plans/atom-slot-keys_PLAN.md`) can recognize a bundle atom and never drop it or let it drop another atom, and so `styled-ppx.generate`'s atom-class collision check ("Dedup and write" above) can skip it - several different bundle bodies legitimately sharing one class is the mechanism working as designed, not a hash collision.

 The environment is a PPX concern, set once per `(pps styled-ppx ...)`
 stanza: `--env production` (alias for `--minify`) only minifies rule